The Colors of The Sheltie

 2. The dog can be KBkbr, carrying brindle as a hidden recessive.
 The KB allele is not known to occur in Shelties.

-3. The dog can be aa at the A Locus (eg. a black and white Sheltie), and therefore have no tan pigment for the brindle gene to affect.
+3. The dog can be aa at the A Locus (eg. a black and white Sheltie), and therefore have no tan pigment for the brindle allele to affect.

 Expected Color